 TK-II V2.7J Firmware PS/2 Keyboard Map

-This newest firmware version also works on any of the TK-II hardware, so it too can be considered universal in nature.
+This newest firmware version works on any of the TK-II hardware, so it too can be considered universal in nature.
 However it does sacrifice some functionality as compared to its predecessor.
 But it makes up for that by adding some very cool new features, and fine tuning other aspects of operation.

 F-Key EMU Mode Selection

-This new feature allows for two different selectable function key mapping schemes to be present.
-One that maintains the TK-II standard, and the other supporting a more DarkAKI like alternative as seen in Lotharek's AKI PS/2 Keyboard interface.
-The AKI F-Key mapping scheme as it pertains to the console and reset key assignments is identical to what's used in the Altirra Atari 8-bit Emulator.
+This new feature allows for two different selectable function key mapping schemes.
+One that maintains the TK-II standard, and the other supporting the DarkAKI alternative used in Lotharek's AKI PS/2 Keyboard interface.
+The AKI F-Key mapping scheme as it pertains to the console and reset key assignments is identical to what's also being used in the Altirra Atari 8-bit Emulator.
 I refer to this new TK-II feature as F-Key EMU, with EMU really just being a short hand way of saying emulation.
 It can be toggled between F-key emulation modes by using the key press combination CTRL+ALT+E, which is a non-volatile selection that will be restored between power cycles (ALT+E will show you what the present setting is without changing it).

 Does the AKI EMU mode selection eliminate the 1200XL keys?